Postmodern art

 Postmodern art is a body of art movements that sought to contradict some aspects of modernism or some aspects that emerged or developed in its aftermath.
 In general, movements such as intermedia, installation art, conceptual art and multimedia, particularly involving video are described as postmodern.

-There are several characteristics which lend art to being postmodern; these include bricolage, the use of text prominently as the central artistic element, collage, simplification, appropriation, performance art, the recycling of past styles and themes in a modern-day context, as well as the break-up of the barrier between fine and high arts and low art and popular culture.
+There are several characteristics which lend art to being postmodern; these include the recycling of past styles and themes in a modern-day context, bricolage, the use of text prominently as the central artistic element, collage, simplification, appropriation, performance art, as well as the break-up of the barrier between fine and high arts and low art and popular culture.

 Use of the term

 The predominant term for art produced since the 1950s is "contemporary art".
 Not all art labeled as contemporary art is postmodern, and the broader term encompasses both artists who continue to work in modernist and late modernist traditions, as well as artists who reject postmodernism for other reasons.
 Arthur Danto argues "contemporary" is the broader term, and postmodern objects represent a "subsector" of the contemporary movement.
 Some postmodern artists have made more distinctive breaks from the ideas of modern art and there is no consensus as to what is "late-modern" and what is "post-modern."
 Ideas rejected by the modern aesthetic have been re-established.
 In painting, postmodernism reintroduced representation.
 Some critics argue much of the current "postmodern" art, the latest avant-gardism, should still classify as modern art.

 As well as describing certain tendencies of contemporary art, postmodern has also been used to denote a phase of modern art.
 Defenders of modernism, such as Clement Greenberg, as well as radical opponents of modernism, such as Félix Guattari, who calls it modernism's "last gasp," have adopted this position.
 The neo-conservative Hilton Kramer describes postmodernism as "a creation of modernism at the end of its tether."
 Jean-François Lyotard, in Fredric Jameson's analysis, does not hold there is a postmodern stage radically different from the period of high modernism; instead, postmodern discontent with this or that high modernist style is part of the experimentation of high modernism, giving birth to new modernisms.
 In the context of aesthetics and art, Jean-François Lyotard is a major philosopher of postmodernism.